-Under our 1994 stock option plan, the Compensation Committee, which is responsible for administering the 1994 stock option plan, may grant to certain executives, officers, and other key employees options to purchase up to an aggregate of 10,461,800 shares of common stock.
+Under our 1994 stock option plan, the Compensation Committee, which is responsible for administering the 1994 stock option plan, may grant to certain executives, officers, and other key employees options to purchase up to an aggregate of [181,000] shares of common stock (as adjusted for the to one stock dividend declared and paid prior to the offering).
 In connection with the recapitalization, future issuances of options under the 1994 stock option plan were terminated and all options granted under the 1994 stock option plan became fully vested.
-The outstanding 1994 plan options were granted with an exercise price per share equal to the fair market value per share on the date of grant as determined by the Compensation Committee.
-We expect to file a registration statement on Form S-8 with respect to the 1994 stock option plan after the offering.
+The outstanding 1994 plan options were granted with an exercise price per share equal to the fair market value (as defined in the related stock option agreements described below) per share on the date of grant as determined by the Compensation Committee.

-As of March 31, 1999, 1994 plan options to purchase 4,666,714 shares of common stock with a weighted average exercise price of \$1.92 were exercisable.
+As of , 1999, 1994 plan options to purchase shares of common stock with a weighted average exercise price of \$ were exercisable.